-- 2. Permits owners of homestead property to transfer up to \$500,000 of their "Save Our Homes" benefit to a new homestead property purchased within two years of the sale of their previous homestead property to which such benefit applied if the just value of the new homestead is greater than or equal to the just value of the prior homestead.
+2. Permits owners of homestead property to transfer up to \$500,000 of their "Save Our Homes" benefit to a new homestead property purchased within two years of the sale of their previous homestead property to which such benefit applied if the just value of the new homestead is greater than or equal to the just value of the prior homestead.
 If the just value of the new homestead is less than the just value of the prior homestead, then owners of homestead property may transfer a proportional amount of their "Save Our Homes" benefit, such proportional amount equaling the just value of the new homestead divided by the just value of the prior homestead multiplied by the assessed value of the prior homestead.
 The Save Our Homes amendment generally limits annual increases in ad valorem tax assessments for those properties with homestead exemptions to the lesser of three percent (3%) or the annual rate of inflation.
-This exemption applies to all taxes, including school district taxes. - 3.
-Exempts from ad valorem taxation \$25,000 of the assessed value of property subject to tangible personal property tax.
-This exemption applies to all taxes, including school district taxes. - 4.
-Limits increases in the assessed value of non-homestead property to 10% per year, subject to certain adjustments.
+This exemption applies to all taxes, including school district taxes.

+3. Exempts from ad valorem taxation \$25,000 of the assessed value of property subject to tangible personal property tax.
+This exemption applies to all taxes, including school district taxes.

+4. Limits increases in the assessed value of non-homestead property to 10% per year, subject to certain adjustments.
 The cap on increases would be in effect for a 10 year period, subject to extension by an affirmative vote of electors.
 This limitation does not apply to school district taxes.

-The amendments are effective for the 2008 tax year (2008-09 fiscal year for local governments).
-While certain members of the Florida Legislature publicly indicated that they would seek to replace the ad valorem revenues lost by school districts with other revenue sources, the Florida Legislature approved significant budget cuts for education during its last session and approved further budget cuts for Fiscal Year 2008-09 during its recently concluded special session.
+The amendments were effective for the 2008 tax year (2008-09 fiscal year for local governments).
+While certain members of the Florida Legislature publicly indicated that they would seek to replace the ad valorem revenues lost by school districts with other revenue sources, the Florida Legislature approved further budget cuts for Fiscal Year 2009-10 during its 2010 Legislative Session.
 See "RISK FACTORS - State Revenues."
-At this time, it is impossible to estimate with any certainty the level of impact that the constitutional amendments will have on the District, but the impact could be substantial.
+At this time, it is impossible to estimate with any certainty the level of impact that the constitutional amendments has had on the District.

 A lawsuit challenging the constitutionality of at least part of the amendments was filed prior to the referendum approval by the voters.
 In Bruner v.
-Hartsfield, filed in the Circuit Court in and for Leon County, Florida in November 2007, new Florida homestead owners (having paid ad valorem taxes for the past four years) filed a class action lawsuit challenging the constitutionality of the Save Our Homes assessment cap and the portability provision.
+Hartsfield, new Florida homestead owners (having paid ad valorem taxes for the past four years) filed a class action lawsuit challenging the constitutionality of the Save Our Homes assessment cap and the portability provision.
 The lawsuit charges that Save Our Homes constitutes an unlawful residency requirement for tax benefits on substantially similar property, in violation of the State Constitution's Equal Protection provisions and the Privileges and Immunities Clause of the Fourteenth Amendment to the United States Constitution.
 The lawsuit argues that the portability provision simply extends the unconstitutionality of the tax shelters granted to long-term homeowners by Save Our Homes.
-The lawsuit requests a declaration of the unconstitutionality of both provisions and injunctive action preventing continued application of those provisions.
-On October 29, 2008, the Circuit Court dismissed the plaintiff's complaint with prejudice.
-The plaintiffs have appealed the decision to the First District Court of Appeals.
-At the present time, it is impossible to predict the plaintiffs' chances of success in an appeal or the impact to the Districts finances if an appeal is successful.
+The lawsuit requests a declaration of those provisions.
+On October 29, 2008, the Circuit Court dismissed the plaintiffs' complaint with prejudice.
+The plaintiffs appealed the decision to the First District Court of Appeals, and on November 17, 2009, the First District Court of Appeals affirmed the Circuit Court's final order of dismissal.
+The plaintiffs appealed the case to the Florida Supreme Court and on May 24, 2010, the Florida Supreme Court refused to hear the appeal and let stand the First District Court of Appeals' affirmation of the lower court decision.